Yeomanry Cavalry: Background

-Europe experienced explosive population growth from the mid-18th century which, in Great Britain, was fed by improved farming methods introduced by the Agricultural Revolution.
-Around the same time, the Industrial Revolution brought increasing urbanisation, which led to ever greater demands for food away from farms.
-The more intensive cultivation required to meet these demands led to increased costs but left agricultural wages the same, resulting in poverty and starvation in rural communities.
-Poverty was also a problem in urban centres as increasing use of machinery put skilled labour out of work.
-Meanwhile, the political system had not kept up with the shifting population.
-While once prosperous towns that had become de-populated were still able to elect Members of Parliament (MPs) – the so-called rotten and pocket boroughs – major new towns such as Birmingham and Manchester were not represented.
-Poverty and disenfranchisement led to social discontent, giving rise to fears that the French Revolution would provide a model that might be emulated in Britain.
+Europe began experiencing explosive population growth from the mid-18th century, which in Britain was fed by improved farming methods introduced by the British Agricultural Revolution.
+The concurrent Industrial Revolution led to the rapid increase of urbanisation of Britain, which increased urban demand for food.
+The more intensive cultivation required to meet this demand led to higher costs but did not increase agricultural wages, resulting in increasing amounts of poverty and starvation in rural British communities.
+Poverty was also a problem in urban centres as the increasing use of machinery placed skilled labour out of work.
+Meanwhile, Britain's political system had not kept up with the changing population; while once prosperous towns that had become de-populated were still able to elect Members of Parliament, major new towns such as Birmingham and Manchester were not represented in Parliament.
+Poverty and disenfranchisement led to social discontent, giving rise to fears that the French Revolution, which began in 1789, would provide a model that might be emulated in Britain.

-In 1793, the French revolutionary government declared war on Great Britain, adding fear of foreign invasion to that of domestic insurrection and leading to near panic in London.
-The regular British Army, which had already deployed six brigades alongside the Austrian army in the Netherlands, was not sufficient to defend the country, and the main military reserve, the militia, was considered neither effective nor trustworthy.
-It had been demobilised at the conclusion of the American Revolutionary War in 1783, and in the intervening decade it had been subject to cost-cutting measures that had left it deficient.
-It was embodied in 1792 as a precautionary measure against insurrection, but a body recruited predominantly from among the working class was itself suspect, to the extent that militia units were not trusted to be deployed in their own areas of recruitment until 1795.
-The government had previously resorted to volunteers to augment its forces in 1779, amid fears of a Franco-Spanish invasion, though this was short-lived and did not long survive the end of the war in the colonies.
+On 1 February 1793, Revolutionary France declared war on Britain, which was now faced with the risk of foreign invasion.
+The British Army, which had sent six brigades to the Low Countries as part of the Flanders campaign, was not sufficient to defend the country, and the militia was neither effective nor trustworthy.
+It had been demobilised following the end of the American War of Independence in 1783, and in the intervening decade had been subject to cost-cutting measures which left it deficient.
+The militia was embodied in 1792 as a precautionary measure against insurrection, but a body recruited predominantly from among the working class was itself suspect to the extent that militia units were not trusted to be deployed in their own areas of recruitment until 1795.
+The government had previously resorted to raising volunteers to augment its forces in 1779 amid fears of a Franco-Spanish invasion, though most of these units had been disbanded by 1793.
 Considering that there was not enough time to address the militia's deficiencies, the government turned again to volunteers to bolster the nation's defences in 1794.